Souvenirs from Prague: 13 original gift ideas with Made in the Czech Republic label

 Piknik, condensed milk, you suck it right from the tube.
 It´s extremely sweet and soooo good.

 Upcycling in the practice.
 Amazing idea and absolutely authentic and original gift from Prague.
-Couple months back the stage of Dvořák´s Hall at Rudolfinum (home of the world renowed Czech Philharmonic Orchestra) underwent a replacement.
+A few months ago, the stage of Dvořák’s Hall at Rudolfinum, the esteemed home of the world-renowned Czech Philharmonic Orchestra, was renovated..
 Can you imagine the pile of wood?
 Wood with a story, recalling memories of thousands of concerts.
-The wood was sent to a Czech joiner´s shop (Truhlářství Zdar) where the skilled craftsmen designed a limited collection of beautiful chessboards.
-And the holes and scratches in them?
-That´s the best part – they come from the cello and bass endtips.
-Each piece is 100% original, different and comes with a practical cotton tote bag.
+Talented Czech artisans crafted a limited edition collection of jewelry and accessories.
+Every piece is 100% unique and distinct.
+Made of the old stage.

 souvenirs from prague